rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 The example above demonstrates the following style guidelines:

-* Specify types for properties, variables, constants, argument declarations and other statements with a space after the colon but not before, e.g. `x: Int`, and `Circle: Shape`.
+* Specify types for properties, variables, constants, argument declarations and other statements with space after the colon but not before, e.g. `x: Int`, and `Circle: Shape`.
-* Define multiple variables and structures on a single line if they share a common purpose / context.
+* Define multiple variables and structures on a single line if they share a common purpose/context.
 * Indent getter and setter definitions and property observers.
 * Don't add modifiers such as `internal` when they're already the default.
 Similarly, don't repeat the access modifier when overriding a method.